gbmhunter/blog/content/programming/website-design/running-umami-on-aws-lightsail/_index.md

 ## Test http Access

 You should now be able to get to your Umami server using `http` from anywhere on the internet!
+Let's test it out before we move onto switching to `https`.
+Type `http://umami.my-domain.com` into your browser.
+You should make it to the following screen.

+{{% figure src="_assets/umami-login-screen.png" width="900px" caption="If you make it to this Umami login screen, your http setup is working." %}}

+Before continuing it's a good idea to log in and change your password, as your Umami server is now available to the public!

+Now let's setup `https`.

 ## Install Certbot

+Setting up `https` would be hard, except it's made very easy by the `certbot` program and Let's Encrypt.
+Firstly, install `certbot` and the nginx plugin.

 ```shell
 sudo apt install certbot python3-certbot-nginx
 ```

+Now run the following command to install certificates for your Umami instance.
+This will also modify the nginx configuration we created earlier to enable `https`, and to redirect all `http` traffic to `https`.

 ```shell
 sudo certbot --nginx -d umami.my-domain.com